 Method A4: New footnotes in RR Article 11 pointing to a draft new WRC-23 Resolution, applicable to the Resolution 35 (WRC-19) frequency bands, calling for periodic reporting on the altitude and inclination of deployed satellites and ensuring that deviations are within a certain tolerance, excluding temporary deviations, do not increase interference or require additional protection

+The June-July 2023 WP4A meeting received several inputs on Topic A. These inputs were reviewed and included in the Working Document, but no agreement was found on these inputs.
+The meeting also agreed to change the title of the document to “Supporting materials that were developed to address WRC agenda item 7 – Topic A” and to keep it in the Chairman Report.

 List of relevant documents